 TOP NYC ORTHOPEDIC HIP SURGEONS

 Hip labral tears can affect everyday life significantly, causing pain and problems walking.
-At NY Bone and Joint Specialists, we take hip injuries, like hip labral tears, very seriously.
-Our orthopedic hip specialist, Rupesh Tarwala, MD, has received the highest training in hip arthroscopy, treating patients from various different countries as well as those at our Upper East Side, Midtown Manhattan, Englewood, NJ and Hoboken , NJ locations.
+At New York Bone and Joint Specialists, we take hip injuries, like hip labral tears, very seriously.
+Our orthopedic hip specialist, Rupesh Tarwala, MD, has received the highest training in hip arthroscopy, treating patients from various different countries as well as those at our Upper East Side, Midtown West, Grand Central, and Paramus, NJ locations.

 HIP LABRAL TEAR DESCRIPTION: